Updated September 23, 2020; Including August 2020 Mortgage Servicing Guidelines

 If the borrower has a federally backed mortgage loan, the CARES Act provides two kinds of relief: a foreclosure moratorium and the right to a forbearance.

-Foreclosure Moratorium as Extended by June 17th Servicing Guidelines.
+Foreclosure Moratorium as Extended by August Servicing Guidelines.
 CARES Act § 4022(c)(2) forbids servicers of federally backed mortgage loans from “initiat[ing] any judicial or nonjudicial foreclosure process, mov[ing] for a foreclosure judgment or order of sale, or execut[ing] a foreclosure-related eviction or foreclosure sale.”
 This applies only to occupied properties and does not require the homeowner to take any action.
 Nevertheless, contact the servicer’s attorney to ensure that any scheduled foreclosure is cancelled.